marcwww/nsp/README.md

 ```
 The model is transition-based, and the detailed Chinese explaination of this paper can be found in the file "Learning Structured Natural Language Representations for Semantic Parsing Jianpeng Cheng 阅后总结".

 The original paper only support FunQL logic expression (corresponding to the folder ./nsp), and this project makes extension on it, with Lambda DCS supported.
+The main technical challenge is transforming the Lambda-DCS parses into action types, and redesign the corresponding action content.

 ## Dependencies